 Registration & Editing Tab - Environment Options

-This tab controls settings related to player registration and result editing behavior.
+The Registration & Editing tab controls settings related to player registration and result editing behavior.

 Registration Settings